 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Urban forests are located on public and private land in cities and towns.
-Over 80% of the urban forest is right in our own back yard.
-The trees in the urban forest provide benefits along our streets and highways, in parking lots, public places, parks, urban woodlots, cemeteries, and other open spaces in a community.
-As society becomes more urbanized and sprawls into rural areas, urban forests, wooded edges, and woodlots in urban areas become an increasingly important resource.
+Over 80 percent of the urban forest is in our own back yard.
+As society becomes more urbanized and sprawls into rural areas, forests, wooded edges, and woodlots in urban areas are an increasingly important resource.

 402 W. Washington St.

 Funds are made available to Indiana communities for public tree inventories and management planning, tree planting, education and outreach materials, and other related projects depending of funding source priorities.
 Learn more about grants.